-Many Australians who look at buying a rental property often end up buying a holiday home or a holiday apartment.
+As so many Australians are coming out of lockdown, tired of being cooped up, and are heading to well-loved holiday destinations, many who look at buying a rental property often end up buying a holiday home or a holiday apartment while they’re away.
 And why not?
 You’ll not only be an investor, but you’re adding some luxury into your life at the same time.

 And apart from making your friends and family envious, there are other reasons why you would make this decision instead of just buying a rental property.

 - Free holiday accommodation whenever you want, for as long as you want

 - Rental income whenever you’re not on holidays